madgen/madgen.github.io/posts/2018-01-08-Comonadic-Cellular-Christmas-Tree.markdown

 We will use two cellular automata.
 First to grow the tree and then another to make it blink.
-We need an initial configuration to start the whole process and as promised, it is a single dot on an infinite tape (zipper).
+We need an initial configuration to start the whole process and as promised, it is a single dot on an infinite tape.

 ```haskell
 initConf = Zipper (repeat 0) 1 (repeat 0)
 ```

-Any respectable Christmas tree would have at least two dimensions and this zipper represents only one.
-We can deal with this by stacking multiple generations of `grow` applied to every point in this initial configuration[^3].
+Any respectable Christmas tree would have at least two dimensions and this zipper represents only the top of the tree.
+We can deal with this by evolving this initial configuration via the reduction `grow` and stack the generations one below the other[^3].

 ```haskell
 grow :: Zipper Int -> Int
 grow (Zipper (l:_) a (r:_)) = if l == r then 0 else 1
 ```

-Here `grow` is a reduction and the type signature corresponds exactly to that required by the `extend` function from the comonad instance for `Zipper`.
+Here `grow`'s type signature corresponds exactly to that expected by the `extend` function.
 Functionally, it is the XOR of the left and right neighbours.

-If you create 10 generations, stack each successive generation below the predecessor, and print it on your terminal, you obtain a tree looking ASCII art.
+If you create 16 generations, stack successive generations one after another, and print it on your terminal, you obtain a fine looking looking ASCII tree.
-Here we abuse the fact that in each generation the farthest left and right `1` values will have one farther that has a `0` and `1` neighbours.
-Hence, we get a rectangular shape stacking them one after another.
-Never mind the fact that I am also abusing the aspect ratio of individual cells on the terminal to achieve a good top angle.
+Here we use the fact that in each generation the farthest left and right `1` values will have one farther cell with `0` and `1` as its neighbours.
+Hence, we get a triangular shape after stacking them.
+Never mind me abusing the aspect ratio of individual cells on the terminal to achieve a good top angle.

 [image]

 Now that we have a tree (of infinite height), we can focus on making it blink.
-We will make this through the `blink` reduction.
+We will make this using the `blink` reduction.

 ```haskell
 blink :: Zipper Int -> Int